ben-j-c/verilog2factorio/README.md

 3. Press the run button

 # Docs
 Read the docs to get a better understanding on how to use the APIs.
-The python
+For beginners, the Python flow is recommended.
+It uses a more object oriented and type flexible design.